kmzbrnoI/uLI-fw/README.md

   *Normal opeartions resumed* is transmitted to PC always after the timeout overflowed and the command station starts adressing uLI again.

+## Things good to know

+Sometimes, the ultimate LI might behave weirdly from your point of view, so it it is good to know why is is doing so.

+- uLI DOES NOT guarantee to preserve order of messages for command station and uLI.
+E. g. when you send a mesage for command station and a message for uLI (e. g. determine uLI version), version response might be (and probably will be) the first response of uLI.
+Response from command station will follow.

 ## Further reading